-Zoolatry Human for sending this lovely graphic after our Friday post.
+Meanwhile, thank you Miss Ann the Zoolatry Human for sending this lovely graphic after our Friday post.

-We Bees Siameezers made this lovely graphic on imikimi for us.
+And We Bees Siameezers made this lovely graphic on imikimi for us.
 Thank you, Ingrid.

 Late that night all the dogs in our corner started barking.
 It was more intense than usual.
 The 2 dogs next door could be heard scratching and beating at their wooden fence.
 I had a hard time getting my dogs inside but they finally came.
 There was nothing to be seen and I wasn't about to go back near the alley late at night.
 And whatever the ruckus, it was out of sight.

 I was up with Marcus about 3 times during the night.
 Each time he went out to the container and stared toward the corner of the wooden fence.
 He didn't want to come back inside.